SimplyRFiD Wave User Manual

 - Asset ID - Editable text field for inputting desired asset identification.
 Users can select this field and point the barcode scanner to an asset code, to input the asset value to the field.

-- Additional Fields - Editable text fields for manual input.
-These fields includes additional descriptions for the asset.
+- Additional Fields - Editable fields for additional manual data input.
+These fields can be enabled or disabled from the Quick Tag Settings of the Settings page.

 - Save - It will send a request to the server to associate the Asset ID with the desired RFID, location and the additional entries.
 In Marker mode, the Asset ID, RFID and location will be associated as a location marker.

-A utility that is used to track the location of RFID tags by observing the RSSI values of found tags.
+Search is a tool for tracking the location of RFID tags by observing the RSSI values of found tags.
 RFID scanning will start once the handheld trigger is squeezed.
 The detected tags will be displayed real time on the RFID pane with their respective RSSI value.

 - Strength Indicator - The selected entry’s RSSI is displayed in this component.